 For example, a company may sell group PRT contracts both to union plans in the U.S. and to private single-employer plans in another country.
 While both are “PRT contracts,” it would be appropriate to differentiate them for mortality assumption purposes, similar to how payout annuities vs. deferred annuities are distinguished.

-Guidance Note: Distinct mortality or liability assumptions among different contracts within a group of contracts does not in itself preclude the group of contracts from being aggregated for the purposes of the broader stochastic reserve calculation.

 Margin for Data Uncertainty

 The expected mortality curves that are determined in Section 11.B may need to include a margin for data uncertainty.
 The margin could be in the form of an increase or a decrease in mortality, depending on the business segment under consideration.
 The margin shall be applied in a direction (i.e., increase or decrease in mortality) that results in a higher reserve.
 A sensitivity test may be needed to determine the appropriate direction of the provision for uncertainty to mortality.
 The test could be a prior year mortality sensitivity analysis of the business segment or an examination of current representative cells of the segment.

-For purposes of this section, if mortality must be increased (decreased) to provide for uncertainty, the business segment is referred to as a plus (minus) segment.
+For purposes of this section, if mortality must be increased (decreased) to provide for uncertainty, the business segment is referred to as a mortality (longevity) segment.

-It may be necessary, because of a change in the mortality risk profile of the segment, to reclassify a business segment from a plus (minus) segment to a minus (plus) segment to the extent compliance with this section requires such a reclassification.
+It may be necessary, because of a change in the mortality risk profile of the segment, to reclassify a business segment from a mortality (longevity) segment to a longevity (mortality) segment to the extent compliance with this section requires such a reclassification.
 For example, a segment could require reclassification depending on whether it is gross or net of reinsurance.

 B. Determination of Expected Mortality Curves